 The story is pretty darn good, too.
 I'm only a few hours in, and already I've seen some major twists which not only radically changed the way I viewed things, but also the way I approached them.
 Omensight is fundamentally a game about reliving the past so it can't help getting repetitive, but each character's storyline changes considerably as you progress, so even familiar areas start to feel new.
 After shadowing Ratika, I unlocked a key for a new area in Draga's path, and I couldn't wait to backtrack through her route and see what changed.
 It helps that you can skip to the important bits of routes you've already played.
 No need to replay all the fights and cutscenes, just take me straight to the locked door, thanks.

 My only real gripe is that, while I have a satisfying sense of agency, I've got no sense of urgency.
 There's no downside to failing or wasting a day, at least none that I can see.
 There are no stakes like there are in The Legend of Zelda: Majora's Mask and the Persona games with their strict calendars.
 Never thought I'd say this, but I need harsher deadlines, dammit.
 Oh, and the few boss fights I've encountered so far were boring, with none of the flair of normal fights.
 But those are small complaints, and so far Omensight is a big bag of fun.
-If you want to try it for yourself, you can get it for $20 on Steam, GOG or Humble (or $18 if you buy it by Monday).
+If you want to try it for yourself, you can get it on Steam (opens in new tab), GOG (opens in new tab), or Humble (opens in new tab).